Contents

 Rocketlane, Dock, GuideCX

-1. Employee Onboarding Tools
+1. Employee Onboarding Software

 Employee onboarding presents unique challenges compared to customer onboarding - organizations need to efficiently transfer knowledge about company culture, internal processes, and various tools while maintaining consistent quality across different departments.
 According to Gallup, only 12% of employees strongly agree their organization does a great job of onboarding, highlighting the need for better solutions.
 Employee onboarding tools address different aspects of bringing new team members up to speed: